 Five of the six occurrences relate to a quarrelsome wife—she is undesirable and to be avoided.
 Twice she is compared to a constant dripping, which could be a suitable euphemism for nagging.

 Lest the ladies are feeling unfairly chastised, recall that Solomon—who wrote much of Proverbs—had 700 wives and 300 concubines.
-Surely there were a few quarrelsome ones among the group, giving him ample reason to be so sensitive regarding this topic.
+Surely there were a few quarrelsome ones among the group, giving him ample reason to be so sensitive about this topic.

 Regardless, quarrelsome is most certainly a characteristic to be avoided, both as a personal trait and among those you associate with.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.